 Learn an old-school magic trick and test your skills at tracking where everything's going.
-While your spectator thinks he's randomly cutting cards, you know that he's going to leave an ace on top of each pile in the end.
+While your spectator thinks he or she is randomly cutting cards, you know that he or she is going to leave an ace on top of each pile in the end.

 The secret is that you've purposely placed the aces within the deck.
-You'll then walk them through strategic cuts, leading to the big reveal.
+You'll then walk him or her through strategic cuts, leading to the big reveal.
 There are plenty of opportunities to add spectacle here, too.
 Just be sure you don't get distracted.